-Google Alerts is a content change detection and notification service, based on the Google search engine.
-It sends emails to the user when it finds new results—such as mentions on web pages, newspaper articles, blogs, or research.
+Using Google Alerts for Restaurants is like having a magic wand that finds new sales opportunities and shows what your competitors are doing.
+In fact, Google Alerts is a content change detection and notification service, based on the Google search engine.
+It sends emails to the user when it finds new results—such as mentions on web pages, newspaper articles, blogs, or research about a topic.
 It’s a great way to find out who is talking about your business, and it works away in the background, automatically.
 Over time, you’ll find the Alerts that are most useful, and ‘train’ it to create profitable opportunities.
 Let’s get started…

 To track future weddings, engagements, anniversary, birthday parties in your town of Huntingdale, set up an alert for: wedding OR engagement OR engaged OR anniversary OR birthday huntingdale.
 These could turn into attractive party bookings with the right follow up.